 - Informative description

 - Don’t double-up.
 Tempting though it may be to use duplicate descriptions for similar products, this is a definite no-go.
-Although a website visitor might not immediately notice, search engines will, and it could negatively impact your SEO as a result.
+Although a website visitor might not immediately notice this, search engines will, and it could negatively impact your SEO as a result.

-- Leverage a data feed.
-Using a data feed will allow you to distribute your products on Google Shopping and other online marketplaces.
+- Use a data feed to save on time.
+Using a data feed will allow you to distribute your products on Google Shopping and other online marketplace.
 The better your product page is, the higher you’ll rank in the results.

 - Check out the competition.
 Knowing what your competitors are doing will give you an understanding of where you fit within your industry.
 Consider conducting a competitive analysis to see if there are tactics that are working for others that would be beneficial to incorporate into your strategy.

-- Use keywords and phrases.
+- Fold high-value keywords in, where you can.
 Avoid keyword stuffing, but use them where it makes sense.
-Add keywords (the same ones, if possible), to your page titles, meta descriptions, ALT tags, and in your product descriptions.
+Add keywords (the same ones, if possible) to your page titles, meta descriptions, ALT tags, and in your product descriptions.

 - Mind your product names & categories.
 Pull up one of your product listings on your website and look at the URL.
 For best results, it should adhere to the following structure: main domain, product category, product.
 For example: www.yourwebsite.com/productcategory/product.

-- Don’t forget to test.
+- Test, retest, then test some more.
 If you’re not sure of the description length, featured image, or product title that will drive the most conversions, try A/B testing.
 Keep in mind though to only test one variable at a time.
 Otherwise, you’ll have a difficult time attributing the results to any single element.

 Investing time into improving your product page content is one of the most impactful things you can do to boost sales and drive conversions.
 You might need to experiment a bit to discover what will resonate best with your target audience, but once you’ve developed a clear formula, it will be easy to replicate and apply to all future product listings.